 What do you know about this group of people?
 Their interests, the problems that keep them awake at night and how can you help them.

 Just like this blog.
 It’s aimed at people who want to start a blog.
-Who need real, honest answers to their blogging questions.
+People who need real, honest answers to their blogging questions.

 This is my audience.
 You need to figure out yours.